aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ### DMA

-There is an integrated DMA controller inside the Shell, and writes/reads data to/from the CL via the sh_cl_pcis_dma bus, and maps to the same address space exposed by the AppPF BAR4 address.
+There is an integrated DMA controller inside the Shell (Xilinx DMA), which writes/reads data to/from the CL via the sh_cl_pcis_dma bus.
+Because of the shared DMA/PCIS interface, this maps to the same address space exposed by the AppPF BAR4 address.
+Drivers and example software are provided, please refer to the example design [CL_DRAM_DMA Example](../cl/examples/cl_dram_dma/README.md).

 ### Global Counters